Please call or email if there are any other questions we can answer for you.

 Aside from the paint on your walls, nothing else can impact your home’s appearance like your carpets can.
 By maintaining your carpets on a regular basis, you can expect to enjoy fine-looking carpets for years to come.
 We GUARANTEE that you will be thrilled with the appearance of your carpet once they’re cleaned by ALL CLEAN!, LLC.

-ALL CLEAN!, LLC will not apply any toxic chemicals such as ScotchGard to the carpet or upholstery that we have just cleaned.
-Though it is very profitable for a carpet cleaning company to apply these chemicals, it is not safe for you, your children, or your pets.
-The chemicals become airborne when applied and are inevitably inhaled by the occupants of the house.
-Sometimes they are touched by a baby or pet before drying.
-Consider that if ScotchGard can stick to your carpets for years, it will certainly stick to your lungs as well.
-It will even enter your bloodstream and remain there for years, as documented in the article below.
+ALL CLEAN!, LLC will not apply any toxic chemicals such as ScotchGard to the carpet or upholstery that we’ve just cleaned for you.
+Though it is very profitable for a carpet cleaning company to apply and charge for these chemicals, it can be unsafe for you, your children, or your pets.
+The chemicals become airborne when applied and are inevitably inhaled by the occupants of the home.
+Sometimes they are touched by a baby or pet before the chemical dries.
+Consider that if ScotchGard can stick to your carpets for years, it can also stick to your lungs as well.
+It has been reported that it will even enter your bloodstream and remain there for years, as documented in the article below.
 My advice is to save your money and apply it towards next year’s cleaning.
-At least 99% of all stains can be gotten out whether you have ScotchGard applied or not and most carpets should still be cleaned at least once a year with or without fabric protection.
+At least 99% of all stains can be removed whether you have ScotchGard applied or not and most carpets should still be cleaned at least once a year with or without fabric protection.